yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/capture-payments.md

 ---
 In this guide, you will find step-by-step instructions on capturing a previously created payment on Yuno.

-> 📘 Which payments can you capture?
+> 🚧 Which payments can you capture
 >
 > Only payments with **PENDING** status can be captured.
 Check the [Payment status](https://docs.y.uno/docs/payment-status) page for further details regarding the possible payment status.